WarleyGabriel/demo-webdriverio-mocha/README.md

 yarn install
 ```

-In package.json file configure the host of the Selenium Server `--host` <br/>
+In wdio.conf.js file configure the host of the Selenium Server `hostname` <br/>

 Run tests
 ```